1.1.8. etl

 -h, --help Show this message and exit.

-In case only one file of decoded CAN messages should be converted to a table, the configuration file could look like
+In case only one file of decoded CAN messages should be converted to a table, the configuration file for the table subcommand could look like

 start_date: "2024-01-01T00:00:00"

-with the subcommand output option containing a file path. start_date defines the date in UTC format at which the CAN logging has started.
+with the output parameter as path to a file. start_date defines the date in UTC format at which the CAN logging has started.

-If multiple files with decoded CAN messages should be converted and joined to one table, the configuration file could look like
+If multiple files with decoded CAN messages should be converted and joined to one table, the configuration file for the table subcommand could look like

 join_on: 860_CurrentSensor_SIG_Current_mA